THE BALANCE THE TRIANGLE LENS AND SYSTEMIC RISK

 The Lens

-A systems lens for understanding how coherence holds—or fails—across scale, pressure, and time.
+The Balance the Triangle systems lens for understanding how coherence holds—or fails—across scale, pressure, and time.

 Technology scales faster than society adapts.
 Our minds evolved for small groups, immediate consequence, and visible accountability—yet we now operate inside systems that are global, abstract, and incentive-dense.